Tyrique Jones

-Tyrique Jones (born May 3, 1997) is an American professional basketball player for Türk Telekom of the Basketbol Süper Ligi (BSL).
+Tyrique Daniel Jones (born May 3, 1997) is an American professional basketball player for Partizan Mozzart Bet of the Serbian League (KLS), the ABA League and the EuroLeague.
 He played college basketball for the Xavier Musketeers.

-Early life and high school career
+Early life

 Jones grew up playing football as a tight end and defensive end and idolized Dwight Freeney.
 However, while attending Bloomfield High School in Bloomfield, Connecticut, Freeney's alma mater, he began to focus on basketball instead.
 As a junior, he averaged 10.6 points, 8.4 rebounds and 3.1 blocks per game, leading his team to the Class S state semifinals and earning First Team All-State honors from the Hartford Courant.
 He played Amateur Athletic Union basketball for the New York Rens and Expressions Elite.
 For his senior season, Jones transferred to Vermont Academy in Saxtons River, Vermont, averaging 13.2 points and 7.6 rebounds per game.
 He led his team to the Class AA New England Preparatory School Athletic Council (NEPSAC) Finals and was named to the Class AA All-NEPSAC Second Team.
 Jones played a postgraduate season, averaging 19.8 points, 9.7 rebounds, 2.2 blocks, 1.5 steals and 1.7 assists per game.
 He led Vermont Academy to its first ever NEPSAC title and was a Class AA All-NEPSAC First Team selection.

-Recruiting

 Jones was considered a four-star recruit by ESPN and Rivals, and a three-star recruit by 247Sports.
 On June 29, 2015, he committed to play college basketball for Xavier over offers from Florida State, Cincinnati and Texas Tech, among other high major programs.